 Trisodium citrate, food grade widely used as an emulsifying and stabilizing agent, is permitted under Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011.

-Chemical Name – Trisodium citrate
+Chemical name — Trisodium citrate

-Chemical Formulae – a) C6H5Na3O7 (Anhydrous)
+Chemical formulae

+C6H5Na3O7 (anhydrous)

-b) C6H5Na3O7.2H2O (Dihydrated)
+C6H5Na3O7.2H2O (dihydrated)

-c) C6H5Na3O7.5H2O (Pentahydrated)
+C6H5Na3O7.5H2O (pentahydrated)

 Structural Formula

 This standard was first published in 1969.
-In formulation of this standard, a considerable amount of assistance were derived from Food chemicals codex (FCC), National Academy of Sciences, National Research Council, Washington, DC and Pharmacopoeia of India, 1966.
+In formulation of this standard, a considerable amount of assistance were derived from food chemicals codex (FCC), National Academy of Sciences, National Research Council, Washington, DC and Pharmacopoeia of India, 1966.

 It was first revised in 1996 to incorporate the requirement of solubility in line with FCC and the additional information like directions for storage, type of the material and expiry date under marking clause.